Canadian Engineering Education Challenge (CEEC)

-- Building a strong community of like-minded people who are open to experimentation, want to measure the results of their work, and want to learn from each other.
+- To build a strong community of like-minded people who are open to experimentation, want to measure the results of their work, and want to learn from each other.

-- Leveraging resources across the country through collaborations to accelerate our efforts and deepen their impact.
+- To leverage resources across the country through collaborations to accelerate our efforts and deepen their impact.

 - For more information or to get involved, contact Stephen Mattucci, the National Coordinator email@example.com